Logistic Regression Explained: Theory

 \end{align*}

-Using the above, let $\eq{eq:grad}$ be in matrix notation.
+Using the above, let us write $\eq{eq:grad}$ in matrix notation.

 \begin{align*}